teknologi-umum/blog/content/top-5-programming-language-for-backend-web-programmers.md

 - **Founder**: Jetbrains (Kotlin), VMWare (Spring)
 - **Paradigm**: multi paradigm, mainly object oriented

-If you are looking for a "powerful" web backend solution which has been around for a long time and you want to build an enterprise web application for very cheap, enter Spring and Kotlin.
+If you are looking for a "powerful" web backend solution which has been around for a long time and you want to build a cost effective enterprise web application, enter Spring and Kotlin.

 Spring boot is a very mature open source web framework which runs on top of the [JVM (Java Virtual Machine)](https://en.wikipedia.org/wiki/Java_virtual_machine) and is developed by the team at VMWare.
 It provides a complete solution for building web applications and utilizes modern web technologies such as **HATEOAS** & **microservices gateway** (Netflix Zuul & Eureka server) for data processing/presentation, and server templating engine such as [Thymeleaf](https://www.thymeleaf.org/) or [JSP](https://en.wikipedia.org/wiki/Jakarta_Server_Pages).